 One of the main draws of Central America is its abundance of Mayan ruins, which fascinate and baffle travellers and historians alike.
-Imbued with ancient mystery, each archaeological site takes us one step closer to understanding how the Mayans lived and yet, still, so much remains undiscovered.
-With ruins scattered throughout the entire region, some much more impressive than others, here’s our top 5 picks, so you don’t spend your entire vacation traipsing through hundreds of different sites.
+Imbued with ancient mystery, each archaeological site takes us one step closer to understanding how the Mayans lived.
+And yet, so much remains undiscovered.
+With ruins scattered throughout the entire region, some much more impressive than others, here are our top archaeological sites in Central America.
+Now you won’t spend your entire vacation traipsing through hundreds of different sites!

 Chichen Itza, Mexico

 The first and most obvious site to visit is Chichen Itza.
 While this collection of ruins is often dubbed “too touristy”, if you time your visit well you can avoid the large crowds and have a much more peaceful experience.
 There is no denying that these magnificent temples are well worth the time and effort it takes to get there.
-It is also highly recommended that you get a tour guide if you come here as they will supply you with all kinds of interesting facts and legends about the various structures.
+It is also highly recommended that you hire a tour guide if you come here.
+They will be able to explain the rich history and enduring mystery of Chicken Itza better than any guidebook!
 They will also take you to the main temple and make you clap, a popular activity because the sound of the clap reverberates off the walls of the temple and produces a weird twang in the process.

 What is the one thing that beats exploring a set of ancient ruins?
-Topping you adventure and tan up by the beach … obviously!
-The Tulum Ruins are set along the coast of the Caribbean Sea, meaning that when the Mexican heat gets too much for you, you can fling your clothes off and throw yourself into the cool(ish) water.
+Topping your adventure and tan up by the beach … obviously!
+The Tulum Ruins are set along the coast of the Caribbean Sea.
+This means a day at Tulum can easily be combined with a relaxing beach day!
 The ruins themselves aren’t the largest you will witness but they are still great to wander through and if you keep your eyes peeled you will almost definitely see some iguanas lounging around in the sun.

-Slightly off the beaten path but well worth the detour, these ruins are situated in Honduras, just over the border from Guatemala.
-Given their location, they are often skipped by travellers, making them the perfect destination for anyone looking to explore some Mayan ruins without lots of other travellers about.
+Slightly off the beaten path but well worth the detour.
+Copan in Honduras is located just over the border from Guatemala.
+The ruins are often undeservedly skipped by travellers to the region.
+But this means they are perfect for anyone looking to explore some Mayan ruins without lots of other travellers.
 One unique feature of these ruins is the plethora of wild parrots that fly overhead and live in the surrounding jungle.
 These temples also have some pretty exciting underground tunnels that are definitely worth exploring.

-Nestled within the thick Mexican jungle are the ruins of Palenque, protected within the boundaries of a national park, which was deemed a UNESCO World Heritage site in 1987.
-Like the other sites mentioned, Palenque holds the key to unlocking many of the secrets surrounding ancient Mayan culture, however, unlike the other sites, it is estimated that only a mere 10% of what Palenque holds has actually been unearthed.
+Nestled within the thick Mexican jungle are the ruins of Palenque.
+The site is protected within the boundaries of a national park, which was deemed a UNESCO World Heritage site in 1987.
+Like the other sites mentioned, Palenque holds the key to unlocking many of the secrets surrounding ancient Mayan culture.
+However, unlike the other sites, it is estimated that only a mere 10% of Palenque has actually been unearthed.

-If any of these sites on our top five have made up your mind of where to go in Central America, feel free to have a browse of our group tours.
-Or if you think we have missed out any essential archaeological wonders, please let us know in the comment section below.
+If any of these sites on our top five have made up your mind of where to go in Central America, feel free to get in touch and let us plan your Tailor-made trip to Central America!
+Have we missed any essential archaeological sites in Central America?
+Let us know in the comment section below!